 - Serve with heated tortillas, grated cheese, lime wedges, chopped onion and sour cream on the side.

-Can be made a day ahead.
+Can be made a day or more ahead of time.
 To reheat, simmer mixture very slowly adding chicken stock if liquid becomes too thick.
+Freezes well, too.